The Elusive Quest for Growth, William Easterly, 2001, Cambridge: MIT Press

 Where increasing returns dominate, there is a tendency for increasing returns to create 'traps,' that is, virtuous and vicious cycles.
 In a low-skill economy, the returns to investment in education will be low because of lack of other high-skill workers with whom to cooperate to fully exploit one's skills.
 The incentive to seek education may therefore be too low to be worth the costs involved, and it will be rational to remain uneducated and poor.
 It might only be worth investing in education if it is possible to migrate to a high-skill economy to find these matches — so brain drain tends to exacerbate the problem.

 Easterly extends this idea of traps to explain variation in income by geography and race purely on the basis of a difference of initial conditions, because under increasing returns variation tends to be self-reinforcing.
 He proposes a race model in which whites begin as high-skill and blacks low-skill.
 If there is any segregation in economic enterprise between the races then it may be rational for whites to seek education and blacks to not.
-Furthermore, if there are costs associated with uncovering the true educational level of a particular worker, it may be rational for a white employer to only select whites rather than pay to discover the true educational level, on the basis that the probability that a white his high-skill is high and for a black, low.
+Furthermore, if there are costs associated with uncovering the true educational level of a particular worker, it may be rational for a white employer to only select whites rather than pay to discover the true educational level, on the basis that the probability that a white is high-skill is high, and for a black, it is low.
 If white employers are known to use this policy, then it will be rational for whites to pursue education and for blacks not to: even without a legal or geographical divide, the perpetuation of a racial income disparity can be rationally self-reinforcing.
 This is a broad, powerful and intuitive 'it's-not-their-fault' defence of low income groups, races, countries and geographical areas.

 Finally, expectations matter.
 In deciding whether or not to invest in education, it is not the current state of national skill levels that are important, but expectations of future skill levels when the investment in education comes to maturity.
 There may therefore be a coordination problem in which many people are willing to invest privately, so long as the others do likewise, though this is generally impossible to negotiate or enforce.
 But credible promises by some competent agency may be very important.